 Free CMMS software?
 Sure, you can find one.
 And since it’s free, it’s tempting.
 Yet, is it really interesting?
 Should we take advantage of it, or should we be wary of what could be a delusion?

 From in-house maintenance management to free versions of otherwise paying software and open source solutions, here are the advantages and disadvantages of free CMMS softwares.
-But also the (good) reasons to invest some money to make maintenance easier and more efficient.
+But also the (good) reasons to invest some money in a professionnal CMMS to make maintenance easier and more efficient.

 Are CMMS softwares free?